Love Dinosaurs? Then Dino Snores is a must-do experience!

 At around 11:30pm everyone heads to their sleeping area giving enough time to brush teeth and get ready for bed before the lights go out at midnight.
 For many, this is a much later bedtime but as Dino Sores requires the child to be a minimum of 7yrs old, which my son was, it’s manageable for them, especially as they are just so excited by the whole thing.
 I thought that with so many people in the museum I wouldn't get any sleep but we both slept soundly until just before 7am, with enough time to get dress, packed and tuck into a simple breakfast which is provided.

 After breakfast there is one last Dino Snores treat in the form of a funny and engaging animal show, of course with that many children there is no way they can all get up close with the animals, insects and reptiles so that is reserved for children who have recently celebrated a birthday but as the presenter is so animated it’s really not an issue and he managed to get the crowd involved in one way or another.
 Once the show is over and everyone has picked up their bags and t-shirt you have around half an hour to explore the museum before it opens to the public.
 We actually ended up spending a few more hours here as it’s just such a great place.

 The whole night was surreal, fantastic and magical all rolled into one.
-Whilst the Dino Snores experience is a little on the pricey end (£60 per person), I highly recommend; it’s something we will never forget!
-So far, additional dates have been confirmed for June to November 2019, but they are selling out, so you'll need to be quick!
+Whilst the Dino Snores experience is a little on the pricey end (£60 per person), I highly recommend it; it’s something we will never forget!
+Dates for 2020 are already on sale, but you'll need to be quick!